Leonardo Express - Our Favourite Way to Get from Fiumicino Airport to Rome (2025)

 Once you arrive to Termini, you can easily find a taxi or use metro to reach your hotel or apartment.
 Some parts of Rome are not served by metro, so you'll need to take a taxi (such as Trastevere).
 From Termini you can catch a metro to Spanish Steps, the Vatican or the Colosseum area.

 From Roma Termini Station, you can reach by train numerous destinations within Italy.
+The station serves as a hub for high-speed trains (Trenitalia and Italo), which can take you away to cities such as:

 All Leonardo Express trains arrive at and depart from Roma Termini, the main train station in central RomeAll Leonardo Express trains arrive at and depart from Roma Termini, the main train station in central Rome